andrasq/node-qprintf/Readme.md

 - `0` - zero pad the field (default is to pad with spaces)
 - `NNN` - a decimal integer that specifies the field width

-As a special case, the field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
+The field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
+It is not possible to

-As a special case, the field width of a %A coversion is taken to be the number of elements to show.
+The field width of a %A coversion is taken to be the number of elements to show.

 Examples